-Please be advised that I (representative's name) am representing (worker's name) and a number of their Board, operating as WorkSafeBC respect to the decisions of the Workers' Compensation (the Board), or the Review Division, dated arding (issue). documentation with their name and persor provide WCAT with an extra copy of all the worker's nal information blacked out (the Amended Documents).
-Ed WCAT will provide the Amended Documents to the parties involved in these appeals.
+Please be advised that I (representative's name) am representing (worker's name) and a number of their spect to the decisions of the Workers' Compensation he Board), or the Review Division, dated (issue). documentation with their name and persona ovide WCAT with an extra copy of all the worker's I information blacked out (the Amended Documents).
+WCAT will provide the Amended Documents to the arties involved in these appeals.
 REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print) REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER DATE WORKER'S WCAT APPEAL NUMBER